5a5a8/CSherlock/README.md

 Limited testing shows a slightly lower false positive rate than the original implementation.

-Note that CSherlock has only been tested on ARM64/MacOS.
+CSherlock has been tested on ARM64/MacOS and x86_64 linux.

 ## Description